 The housing stock summary included in the profile also reports on population change, housing stock by tenure, and by type.
+In Burnaby, the percentage of housing ownership among residents has grown since the 2001 Census from 56% to an overall home ownership rate of 64% in 2011.
+The affordability of housing is further explored in the profile, directly comparing household income and the overall affordability of each of the town centres and the city as a whole.
+The information of affordability highlights the need for senior levels of government to provide for income support and non-market housing funding within Burnaby and the region generally.

-In Burnaby, the percentage of housing ownership among residents To: Planning and Development Committee
+To: Planning and Development Committee

 From: Director Planning and Building

 Re: Burnaby Housing Profile - 2015

-2015 June 18 Page 4
+2015 June 18 ......
+Page 4